PlayStation 3: PlayStation Store

 The PlayStation Store is an online virtual market available to users of Sony's PlayStation 3 (PS3) and PlayStation Portable (PSP) game consoles via the PlayStation Network.
 The Store offers a range of downloadable content both for purchase and available free of charge.
 Available content includes full games, add-on content, playable demos, themes and game and movie trailers.
 The service is accessible through an icon on the XMB on PS3 and PSP.
 The PS3 store can also be accessed on PSP via a Remote Play connection to PS3.
 The PSP store is also available via the PC application, Media Go.
 As of 24 September 2009, there have been over 600 million downloads from the PlayStation Store worldwide.

 The PlayStation Store is updated with new content each Tuesday in North America, and each Wednesday in PAL regions.
 In May 2010 this was changed from Thursdays to allow PSP games to be released digitally, closer to the time they are released on UMD.

 On March 29, 2021, Sony announced that it would shut down the PS3 version of the Store on July 2, though previous purchases on the store will remain downloadable.
 However, on April 19, following fan feedback, Sony reversed their decision and confirmed that the PS3 store would remain operational.
+On July 1, 2026, Sony once again made the decision to close the store, starting in select Latin American countries in August, and in the rest of the world the following year.